watsonwork/watsonwork-developer-docs/guides/V1_Action_Fulfillment.md

 Attachments can be added through GraphQL for targeted messages as well.
 If your app sends both attachments and annotations, only attachments will be rendered in the User Experience.
 Cards are a type of an Attachment.
 Information card is a type of Card Attachment.
 Information card has title, subtitle, text, date, and can also contain buttons.
 The title is the primary text that is displayed in card.
 The subtitle is secondary text in the card.
 The date is a unix-timestamp displayed as human readable date in the card.
 Buttons have text, payload, and style.
 The button payload is used as the actionId of a Webhook event that is sent back to your app.
 The current styles are _PRIMARY_ (purple button) AND _SECONDARY_ (gray button).

-Here's an example with attachments:
+Here’s an example with attachments:

 ```
   mutation {